cavoirom/nxv/web/content/blog/2022/sekey/index.md

 ## Too many failed attempts

-When I was using Macbook Pro 2017, the Touch ID was not so accurate, I got many failed scans because my finger was getting wet.
+When I was using Macbook Pro 2017, the Touch ID was not so accurate, I got many failed scans because my fingers was getting wet.
 In such case, the Touch ID may locked.
 I need to lock the computer and use password or Touch ID to unlock, the Touch ID will happily work again with Sekey.